junta/tradingview-alert-connector/README.md

 ## Disclaimer

 This project is hosted under an MIT OpenSource License.
-This tool does not guarantee users’ future profit and users have to use this tool by their own responsibility.
+This tool does not guarantee users’ future profit and users have to use this tool on their own responsibility.